cornell-ece2300/ece2300-docs/docs/ece2300-lab4ab-proc.md

  - `configure.ac`: Used to generate the configure script
  - `scripts`: Scripts used by the build system

-The following table shows all of the hardware modules for Part A.
+The following table shows all of the hardware modules you will be working with in Lab 4.

 ![](img/lab4-hardware-module-table.png)